hyhieu/hyhieu.github.io/blog/kv_cache_quantize.md

 TODO(hieu): What does "lossless" mean here?

 First, we generate $Q \in \mathbb{R}^{M \times N}$ and $K, V \in \mathbb{R}^{N
-\times H}$ by running the model we want to quantize on sample data.
-Then, we perform the transformations
+\times H}$ by running the model we want to quantize on some sample input data.
+We suspect a small number of samples, such as 1000, would suffice.
+After running model through the data, we perform the transformations